IshankaDK/thogakade-javafx-layered-cmjd-100/README.md

 2. Add JavaFx libraries(https://openjfx.io/), jfoenix-(version).jar and MySQl connector to the /lib folder.
 3. Define vmArgs in launch.json.
+4. Execute Database script db.sql in MySQL for define your database.
-4. Change the Database credentials in DBConnection.java in to ypurs.
+5. Change the Database credentials in DBConnection.java in to yours.
-5. Run the Application.
+6. Run the Application.